 Do you take for granted that your loved ones will always be there tomorrow, the next day, and so on?
-Even after a few life changing events in life, I still find myself falling back into this trap.
+Even after a few life-changing events in life, I still find myself falling back into this trap.
 Tomorrow is not promised for anyone.
-Life changes too quickly, so take advantage of every opportunity to let others know how thankful you are for them.
+Life changes too quickly.
+Being grateful for others involves more than just acknowledging how thankful you are, but also taking advantage of every opportunity to let others know.

 Life is difficult, but even during these times, we can be thankful for something or someone.
 Sometimes we must dig deep to find it, but it is generally there.